 The Service Facilities Statement's objective is to inform applicants, the authorities and other interested parties about our service facilities, and the terms of condition for allocation of capacity and use.
-This document is produced in accordance with directive 2012/34/EU, The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 and EC Implementing Regulation 2017/2177.
+The document covers Network Rail service facilities only.
+It is produced in accordance with directive 2012/34/EU, The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 and EC Implementing Regulation 2017/2177.